labdao/plex/docs/docs/concepts/tokens.md

 ## Metadata Preservation

+Within the NFT's metadata, the `graph` key contains the `io.json` content.
+All completed job runs are visible.
+All input and output data are accessible.

-The NFT's embedded metadata captures essential details about the completed job runs, ensuring a comprehensive overview of the scientific process undertaken.
-By providing this level of transparency and detail, it enables others in the scientific community to validate, reproduce, or build upon the work.
+By providing this level of transparency and detail, others can validate, reproduce, or build upon the work.

 ```json
 {